jeremycherfas/user/pages/03.blog/the-arithmetic-of-abundance/item.md

 It's a puzzle, for sure.
 I certainly don't have answers, although I am convinced that one problem is the way we keep the score.
 The cost of abundance is paid elsewhere -- in health care, environmental damage, animal welfare, human rights.

-Which is why the other Econtalk show I listened to had me hopping mad.
+Which is why the other Econtalk show I listen ed to had me hopping mad.
 The host, Russ Roberts, talked about [the economics of buy local](http://www.econtalk.org/archives/2007/04/boudreaux_on_th.html) with his colleague and co-author Don Boudreaux.
 Two things in particular made me cross.

 One was the overuse of _reductio ad absurdam_ as a rhetorical device.
 Like, if you have a local economy then you have to have a local car manufacturer, and that would make cars so expensive that nobody could afford to buy them anyway.
 Or, if the Chinese decided to set fire to a nominal $400 million trade deficit with the USA: